 Massachusetts Institute of Technology | Ranking and admission

-Ranking at the solid 1st for the seventh straight year on the list of World University Ranking, MIT University was also placed first in 12 of 48 disciplines.
-In its World Reputation Rankings, Times Higher Education recognized MIT as one of the “six super brands” of the world, along with Berkeley, Cambridge, Harvard, Oxford, and Stanford.
-They have a very strict acceptance rate of just 8% and a graduation rate of a whopping 92%.
+Ranking a solid 1st for the seventh year on the list of World University Ranking, MIT University also ranks first in 12 of 48 disciplines.
+In its World Reputation Rankings, Times Higher Education recognized MIT as one of the “six super brands” of the world.
+Other colleges on this list include Berkeley, Cambridge, Harvard, Oxford, and Stanford.
+MIT has a stringent acceptance rate of 8% and a graduation rate of a whopping 92%.
 The selection process for students is based on outstanding academic achievement, innovation, and curiosity.
-Their impossibly firm academic requirements include:

 GPA: An average GPA of 4.13